speedment/speedment-doc/pages/crud.md

 " %}

 {% include important.html content= "
 The `persist()` operation will return an entity that is updated with auto-generated keys from the database (if any).
 Remember that you have to query the database to make sure that you have the latest version of your entity that was stored in the database.
-If the persist operation fails, a `SpeedmentException` will be thrown.
 " %}